dvajda23/PLC_smart_contract/README.md

   ![senzorji_skladisce](https://user-images.githubusercontent.com/109219325/179218252-c12727f7-a58d-46c1-b53d-b9a0bba022cb.png)

 State of each sensor is sent to RPi using MODBUS.
-User defines which parcel they would like to access. and then an algorithm calculates
+Using function inputs defined in the smart contract user defines which parcel they would like to access.
+Then an algorithm calculates the optimal way to distribute other parcels in order to gain access to the chosen one.